omundy/learn-computers/topics/documentation.md

 ## Iterate, iterate, iterate.

 Iteration is a powerful method for improving practically anything.
-Collect documentation that can show your process.
+Collect documentation in a Google Doc and paste links, images, notes, etc. as you progress.

 - **Research** (articles, artworks, concepts) while developing the concept.
 - **Methods** (different mediums, practices, tools, etc.) you considered and tested.